SaraSiwiecki/finalproject/README.md

 sed -E 's/>[a-zA-Z]+\|([a-zA-Z0-9\.]+)\|.+\[organism=([a-zA-Z0-9]+) ([a-zA-Z0-9]+).+?/>\2_\3_\1/g' animal.alignment.raw.fasta > animal.alignment.fasta

 This produced a new file (animal.alignment.fasta) that I then used to infer a tree with IQ-Tree with the script job_animal.sh.
 I also used the ultrafast bootstrapping on BLAST.
-This produced many files, including animal.alignment.fasta.treefile, that I used to visualize the tree on RStudio (finalproject_MVA.rmd).
+This produced many files, including animal.alignment.fasta.treefile, that I used to visualize the consensus tree on RStudio (finalproject_MVA.rmd).

 Here is the plan for the rest of the project: